mathjoh/google-home-101/codelabs/introduction-to-voice-assistant.md

 ####Task 1

 Create an intent welcoming the user to the Drone's Cream virtual store using only Dialogflow.
-The intent should answer the user with a welcome prompt.
+The intent should respond the user with a welcome prompt.

-The intent should answer prompts such as "Hi", "hello", "good morning" etc.
+The intent should respond to prompts from the user such as "Hi", "hello", "good morning" etc.

 The response should include the time of day if the prompt has it.
 I.e:
-If the prompt is "Good afternoon" the answer should also start with "Good afternoon".
+If the prompt is "Good afternoon" the response should also start with "Good afternoon".

 Hint: We want to create our own welcome intent, so you will have to delete the existing welcome intent (_Default Welcome Intent_).